Auchan: History

 After meeting the founders of the Carrefour and Leclerc, on 6 July 1961, Gérard Mulliez opens the first Auchan store in a disused factory of the company Phildar, founded by his father, also named Gérard.
 Covering an area of 600 m^{2}, this store was located in the district of Hauts-Champs, in Roubaix.
 Originally, the store was to be called "Ochan", but because of the Japanese sounding, changed the name to "Auchan".
 The choice of the initial letter "A" was desired by the founders to appear in first place in directories.
 Gérard Mulliez relied on the advice of Édouard Leclerc to open his first supermarket.
 This store had to be closed in the 1980s because of strong competition with the one that had been built in Leers.
 The building was bought by the Intermarché.
 In 2003 it was demolished to make space for a more modern store.

 In the summer of 1967, on 20 August, Auchan opens its first hypermarket in Roncq in an initially commercial area of 3500 m^{2}.
 According to Gérard Mulliez, Roncq location served as a model for other hypermarkets in France in non-food enlargement.
 On 27 March 1969 was opened the Englos-les-Géants shopping center at Englos in the Lille metropolis.
 Englos les Giants was the first shopping mall with a hypermarket and a retail park in France.

+In November 2018, Metro AG sold its 91 Real hypermarkets in Poland, Romania, Russia, and Ukraine to Auchan for €1.1 billion.
 In August 2023, Auchan announced the acquisition of all of the Dia Group’s operations in Portugal, which include 489 stores under the Minipreço and Mais Perto brands.